 FRI, the annual conference and expo of the IAFC, has provided senior-level leadership training to fire chiefs for 140 years.
 As an organization, the IAFC represents the world's leading experts in the first responder community.
 The IAFC's commitment to excellence is seen throughout FRI—from the classroom to the expo, the IAFC delivers when it comes to quality and value.

-The USFRA.org Premium Member Discount program offers businesses the opportunity to promote their products and services by providing special discounts and savings to Public Safety Members, (Fire-Rescue, EMS, Law Enforcement and the U.S. Armed Forces)
+USFRA Member Benefits offers a wide variety special discounts for USFRA.org members.
+The USFRA program offers businesses the opportunity to promote products and services, at no charge to you, by providing special discounts and savings to Public Safety Members.
+(Fire-Rescue, EMS, Law Enforcement and the U.S. Armed Forces)

 As our nation comes together to celebrate the Thanksgiving holiday, the United States First Responders Association (USFRA), Federal Emergency Management Agency (FEMA) and its United States Fire Administration (USFA) would like to remind all residents to Put a Freeze on all Fires.

 According to data from the USFA, an estimated 2,000 Thanksgiving Day fires in residential buildings occur annually in the United States, resulting in an estimated average of five deaths, 25 injuries and $21 million in property loss each year.
 The leading cause of all Thanksgiving Day fires in residential buildings is cooking.
 In addition, these fires occur most frequently in the afternoon hours from noon to 4 p.m.
 And unfortunately, smoke alarms were not present in 20 percent of Thanksgiving Day fires that occurred in occupied residential buildings.